TilenBerlak/user-interfaces/README.md

 # User interfaces
-Java Swing applications for a university course.
+A collection of user interfaces from a university course.

 ![Alt text](UV1.png)